16 tips for Sonos users

 Ever crank up your TV sound so you can hear the game’s play-by-play in the kitchen while you’re getting snacks?

-The Sonos Playbar and Playbase sound bars solve that problem by letting you stream TV sound to other Sonos gear.
-Keep up with every play on your Play:1 in the kitchen, instead of blasting the volume in your TV room.
+Sonos sound bars solve that problem by letting you stream TV sound to other Sonos gear.
+Keep up with every play on your Sonos One speaker in the kitchen, instead of blasting the volume in your TV room.

 9. Give your wireless performance a Boost